 Review by Mike Ghouse

-The story is about how the Aryans invaded India and controlled the indigenous masses by manufacturing messages and claiming that they came from God and instilled fear among the masses.
+The story is about how the Aryans controlled the indigenous masses by manufacturing messages and claiming that they came from God and instilled fear.

 It is a raw narrative about how the Aryans conquered India by the oldest technique known to humankind; divide and rule.
 They claimed themselves superior to the natives and created the varna systems, also known as the caste system.
-The Brahmans were on the top whereas most of the native population was considered subhuman and placed them in the lowest rung of the society called Shudras, the untouchables.
+The Brahmans were on the top, whereas most of the native population was considered subhuman, placing them in the lowest rung of the society called Shudras, the untouchables.
 The natives were told that the varna system was God’s word and instilled fear among them to obey the Brahmans.
 The Shudras suffered severe humiliation and deprivation of all human rights.
-The Brahmans declared that God created the untouchables to serve them and the Shudras believed it was their duty to serve the Brahmans, as it was God’s law.
+The Brahmans declared that God created the untouchables to serve them, and the Shudras believed it was their duty to serve the Brahmans, as it was God’s law.

 Healing is a very difficult task, the discord and division will continue as long as Modi is at the helm and has a deep-seated hatred for the others (Muslims, Christians, Sikhs, and Dalits) continue.
 You can see the depiction in the film and how the upgraded Shudras were ‘Used’ to keep their flock at the bottom.
 The “divide and rule” has worked in the past, and will continue to work, which we witnessed in the UP elections.
 Modi is not a Brahmin but an upgraded shudra to keep the others as enslaved people to serve his masters; RSS, Ambani, and Adani.

 The film is divisive, like the Kashmir Files mixing a lot of lies with a few facts.
 The acting is terrible, and the screenplay is poorly written.
 But the film makes the point and it is worth watching.